sebastiansauer/stats-nutshell/050-regression1.html.md

 Get your own data, and build a simple model reflecting your research hypothesis.
 If you are lacking data (or hypothesis) get something close to it.

 ## Going further

+Check-out [this chapter](https://statistik1.netlify.app/080-regression1) of my intro stats book to get an overview on statistical modeling using basic regression technieques.
+Please use your browser's translation feature to render the webpages into your favorite language.

 An accessible treatment of regression is provided by @ismay_statistical_2020.